-Creation of 300 jobs by 2022, assuming an employment density of 12m2 per FTE and assuming occupation of the building upon completion.
+• Creation of 300 jobs by 2022, assuming an employment density of 12m2 per FTE and assuming occupation of the building upon completion.
 This a conservative estimate of the number of jobs created based on current occupation density but is the standard measure used in our business case to ensure a minimum level of occupation.

 - Construction of a single four-storey building with a total area of 4,772m2 gross (51,355 sq. ft.), ideal for a single tenant (i.e. a new large employer to the area).
-Each of the floors has the flexibility to be subdivided in a multiple of ways, providing a total net floor area of 3,775 m2 (40,645 sq. ft.) of Grade A Floor Space - Estimated GVA of £1.4m2 pa excluding the economic impact of jobs created.
+Each of the floors has the flexibility to be subdivided in a multiple of ways, providing a total net floor area of 3,775 m2 (40,645 sq. ft.) of Grade A Floor Space - The business case over a 10 year period generates 300 jobs at a GVA per job of £xx, which is the average for Colchester.
+The project delivers present value benefits of £xxm and a Benefit-Cost Ratio of xx; the workings and assumptions supporting this narrative are embedded directly below.